J.W. 'Tico' McNuttPhD, Founder and Director

 Jessica VitalePhD Student

-Jessica Vitale is a PhD student at the University of Nottingham (UK), starting her doctoral research with BPCT in February 2014.
+Jessica Vitale is a PhD student at the University of Nottingham (UK) who started her doctoral research with BPCT in March 2014.
 Jessica holds a B.S. degree in Biology and Environmental Studies from Brandeis University (USA), and has a wide range of research experience studying animal behaviour within several ecosystems.
-She previously worked as part of the BPCT field research team throughout 2012, collecting data primarily on the large cats.
-Jessica’s PhD research focuses on the spotted hyaena, which, despite being the most abundant member of the large predator guild, is perhaps the least understood predator within the Okavango ecosystem.
-The aim of Jessica’s research is to understand the role of spotted hyaenas within the guild, specifically how they respond to environmental cues of their competitors and what factors influence interspecific interactions over kills.
-Data collection will also provide important information on the population demographics and social networking of hyaenas within this ecosystem.
-Her research will utilize a combination of remote data collection, natural observations, and acoustic and olfactory experiments.
+She previously worked as part of the BPCT field research team in 2012, collecting data primarily on the large cats.
+After observing several interactions between spotted hyaenas and the large cats, Jessica became increasingly interested in the role of hyaenas in the large predator guild.
+She created an identification database to better monitor the hyaena population, and developed research questions that now serve as the foundation of her PhD research.

 Lindsey Rich, MstPHD student